vavouri-lab/RNA-kinship/README.md

 These are the scripts used for kinship detection using expression data in Blay, Casas, Galván-Femenía, Graffelman, de Cid, Vavouri.
 Assessment of kinship detection using RNA-seq data. bioRxiv https://doi.org/10.1101/546937.

-The kinship_detection_pipeline.sh scripts do all the analysis, from FASTQ files to (i) a genome file with IBD estimates that can be ploted in R as described in Galván-Femenía et al. (2017), and (ii) a pedigree representation of all the detected familial relationships.
+The kinship_detection_pipeline.sh scripts do all the analysis, from FASTQ files to (i) a .genome file with IBD estimates that can be ploted in R as described in Galván-Femenía et al. (2017), and (ii) a pedigree representation of all the detected familial relationships.

 FASTQ files of all the individuals must be stored at [your_folder]/fastq/.